billchen2k/typora-theme-next/README.md

 ## Notes

-> Glow Sans Font would look better on HiDPI screens.
+> Glow Sans font would look better on HiDPI screens.
 If you don’t have one and had a bad experience, you can delete Glow Sans font under the `next` folder and it will use your Microsoft YaHei or PingFang to render Chinese.

 Author: Bill Chen ([https://billc.io](https://billc.io)) ⛵️